secrierlab/CancerG0Arrest/README.md

 - **TCGA_QS_correlation_with_ProliferationMarkers.R:** shows the association between quiescence scores and the expression of previously reported markers of proliferating cells
 - **TCGA_PHATE_without_TissueTypeComBatCorrection.R:** performs PHATE dimentionality reduction on TCGA samples based on the expression of quiescence biomarker genes, without the removal of tissue specific expression patterns.
 - **AvStemCellDivision_vs_meanTCGA_QS.R:** shows the correlation between mean quiescence scores across TCGA cancer types and reported stem cell division estimates for the corresponding tissues, using data from Tomasetti and Vogelstein, 2015, Science

+# How to cite
+At present, a version of this manuscript is available on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.11.12.468410v1

+# Copyright
+This code is free and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+See the GNU General Public License for more details.